Trevahok/educayshun/README.md

 ----

 ## Features:
-- Add courses
-- Remove courses

 - Enroll as teacher
 - Enroll as student
-- Adopt a course as a teacher
+- Add courses , if teacher
 - Enroll for a course as a student

 ## Tech Stack:
 ---
 - Custom Generic Form rendering  - i'm gonna call it Toasty Forms , in loving memory of Django Crispy Forms
 - Custom Auth framework based on Sessions for Server Side Rendering - could have used Passport.js , but really wanted to re-learn things from scratch in JS this time.
+- Custom flash messages framework.
 - @hapi/joi - Form validation
 - express - base web framework
 - bootstrap/ bootswatch - UI framework
 - Pug - Templating Engine
+- bcrypt - for salted hashing of password
+- mongoose - for storing data in MongoDB
+- datatables - for sorting and filtering Tables in HTML

 ---